Ad Grants Conversion Tracking Guide

 Recommendation: If phone calls are essential to your organisation, you can use conversion tracking to help you see how effectively your ad clicks lead to phone calls.

 Ad Grants policy: The conversion category Purchase/Sale must be used for any monetary based conversion, e.g. donations, sales of products, membership fees or ticket sales.

 Set values for your conversions so that you can track which campaign types are most effective

 Not all conversions are equal – some are worth more to your goals than others.
 If you assign values to your conversions, you'll be able to gauge the total value driven by your ads for different conversion types, rather than only the number of conversions.
 Then you'll be able to identify and focus on the highest-value conversions.

 Use this reference table to guide the conversion value that you use:

 |Use the same value for each conversion||

 If your website isn’t set up to show a unique sale amount or donation value, or if there’s only a free text box to add a donation amount, use your average value instead.

-For example, if all donations lead to the same ‘thank you’ page and you know that your average online donation is $20 you can set your average value to $20 for all visits to the ‘thank you’ page.
+E.g. All donations lead to the same ‘thank you’ page.
+You know that your average online donation is £20 so you set average value to £20 for all visits to the ‘thank you’ page.